Machine learning model inference endpoint that uses the webcam

 This example creates a web endpoint that uses a Huggingface model for object detection.

-The web endpoint takes an image from their webcam, and sends it to a Modal webhook.
-The Modal webhook in turn calls a Modal function that runs the actual model.
+The web endpoint takes an image from their webcam, and sends it to a Modal web endpoint.
+The Modal web endpoint in turn calls a Modal function that runs the actual model.

 If you run this, it will look something like this: